LIT-Protocol/lit-js-sdk/README.md

 })
 ```

 Finally, decrypt the content and inject it into the webpage.
+We provide a convenience function to unlock the LIT once you have the symmetric encryption key that does the same thing as the code below, located here: https://lit-protocol.github.io/lit-js-sdk/api_docs_html/index.html#unlocklitwithkey

 ```
 // convert data url to blob